 Dethroned more reason,

 Dug more graves than any other poisoned scourge that ever swept its death-dealing waves across the world.2

 II.
 The Noble Experiment of Prohibition in the U.S.

-And for just as many decades people touted prohibition as the almost magical solution to all these ills.3 Not surprisingly, on the eve of Prohibition the invitation to a church celebration in New York was clear.
+And for just as many decades people touted prohibition as the almost magical solution to all these ills.3 So on the eve of Prohibition the invitation to a church celebration in New York was clear.
 “Let the church bells ring and let there be great rejoicing, for an enemy has been overthrown and victory crowns the forces of righteousness.”4

 Jubilant with victory, some in the Woman’s Christian Temperance Union (WCTU) were highly optimistic.
 They said they would next bring the blessing of enforced abstinence to the rest of the world.5